Intra-Afghan dialogue – end of war more likely than ever | The China Post

 But the Taliban demands a timeline for the US troops’ withdrawal from Afghanistan before agreeing to a ceasefire.

 But Wahid Muzhda, a Kabul-based security analyst, told DW it could be risky.
-“We don’t know if the Taliban will then agree to talk to the Afghan government or demand an interim government that they could become a part of,” said Muzhda.
+“We don’t know if the Taliban will then agree to talk to the Afghan government or demand an interim government that they could become a part of,” said Muzhda, adding that participants of the meeting urged all sides to avoid civilian casualties in case a ceasefire agreement was not reached.

+“Taliban did not comment on a potential ceasefire agreement but US special representative Zalmay Khalilzad said last night that significant progress was made in this regard,” Afghan Peace Council member Wardak said on Sunday.

 The US official in Qatar denied reports that Washington was ready to pull out all troops from Afghanistan.
 The official told the Associated Press on condition of anonymity that the US “definitely did not offer” a withdrawal as part of a peace deal.